discuitnet/docs/docs/endpoints/users/settings.md

 ### Change Password

 Enables users to change their account password.
+For this request you must set `?action=changePassword` in the URL.

 #### Request Body